Jellyfish-Insights/aurelia/docs/running_manually.md

 ### Setup PostgreSQL (Linux)

-We'll need two database servers, so we recommend to just use the docker container in the docker compose file:
+We'll need two database servers, so we recommend to just use the docker container in the docker-compose file:
 ```shell
   docker-compose -f docker-compose.daemons.yml up -d data_lake analytics_platform
 ```